 With identity as the new perimeter, organizations need to fashion their data protection strategy as if the network controls they’ve implemented don’t exist.
 In that “Zero Trust” world, anyone or anything that accesses data needs to be authenticated, not just once, but continually.
 What’s more, they shouldn’t be given more access than they need to fulfill their job, commonly referred to as “least privilege.”

 Maintaining a Zero Trust environment can be a complex task.
 It can require the creation of thousands of rules to achieve the granular permissions needed to make the process work.
-That’s why it’s important for organizations to understand public cloud provider’s security approach.
+That’s why it’s important for organizations to understand their public cloud provider’s security approach.

-Let’s take a deeper look into AWS.
+Let’s take a deeper look into AWS Security

-While AWS has greater flexibility in the design of its offering for the public cloud than some of their competitors.
+AWS has greater flexibility in the design of its offering for the public cloud than some of their competitors.
 They have done a nice job of making identity one of the prime control mechanisms across the AWS platform.
 What’s more, AWS has continued to add functionality to those identity controls to make its security better and better.

 Last year, for example, AWS incorporated the ability to add tags as a control to an identity policy.
 That now gives an organization a way to add granularity to its access policy by linking an identity to specific tags.
 AWS is constantly improving the public cloud.
 They provide lots of security tools, such as AWS Config, CloudWatch, CloudTrail, GuardDuty, Macie, and Security Hub, just to name a few.
 AWS gives organizations a good base for their security needs.